-Would you like to name your online event in a way that will make your audience press the “Participate” button in their brain?
-We will help you make the right choice!
+Would you like the name of your event make readers press the “Participate” button in their brain?
+We'll help you make the right choice!

-For starters, let's recall the sayings of the greats from the world of advertising:
+To start, let's recall a few sayings from some of the greats in the world of advertising:

 “Choosing a name is the most important decision in a business.”
 (Kotler).

 “Getting attention from the first frame with visual surprise increases your chances of retaining the viewer.”
 (David Ogilvy)

 All of these quotes say one thing: Any name should immediately attract attention and “stick”.